Characterization of the symmetry class of an Elasticity tensor using polynomial covariants: Symmetric and harmonic tensors

 Let $\TT^{n}(\RR^{3})$ be the vector space of $n$-th order tensors on the Euclidean space $\RR^{3}$.
 Thanks to the Euclidean product, we do not have to distinguish between \emph{upper} and \emph{lower} indices.
 Therefore, an $n$-th order tensor may always be considered as a $n$-linear mapping

 The subspace $\Sym^{n}(\RR^{3})$ of totally symmetric tensors can be identified with the vector space $\Pn{n}(\RR^{3})$ of homogeneous polynomials of degree $n$.
-This isomorphism generalizes, to higher order tensors, the well-known connection between quadratic forms and symmetric bilinear forms obtained by \emph{polarization} (see~\cite{OKDD2018} for more details).
+This isomorphism generalizes, to higher order tensors, the well-known connection between quadratic forms and symmetric bilinear forms obtained by \emph{polarization}.

 \begin{ex} For instance, the polynomial representation of a totally symmetric fourth-order tensor $\bS = (S_{ijkl})$ is given by

 \end{ex}

 Contracting two indices $i,j$ on a totally symmetric tensor $\bS$ does not depend on the particular choice of the pair $i,j$.
 Thus, we can refer to this contraction without any reference to a particular choice of indices.
 We will denote this contraction as $\tr \bS$, which is a totally symmetric tensor of order $n-2$ and is called the \emph{trace} of $\bS$.